rust-lang/a-mir-formality/book/src/closer-look-decl.md

    ]
 ```

 The `where-clause-to-goal` helper is fairly simple.
-Here is the source, I'll leave puzzling it out as an exercise to the reader ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L197-L211)):
+Here is the source, I'll leave puzzling it out as an exercise to the reader:

 ```scheme
 (define-metafunction formality-decl